Informal Sector Challenges

 The informal sector in Africa contributes nearly 83% of employment in the continent, playing a vital role in the economy across the continent.
 However, it faces many challenges that hinder its growth and development.
-By exploring some of these challenges below, we aim to provide a glimpse into the difficulties faced by this crucial sector and promote a deeper understanding of its needs:
+By exploring some of these challenges below, we aim to provide a glimpse into the difficulties faced by this crucial sector and promote a deeper understanding of its needs.
+At Afristec, we are exploring innovative technologies, including artificial intelligence, to develop solutions that empower the informal sector and address these pressing challenges:

 Lack of Mass Market

-Limited access to larger consumer bases can hinder the growth of informal businesses.
-This challenge is caused various factors such as inadequate infrastructure, fragmented markets and difficulty in reaching remote areas.
+Limited access to larger consumer bases hinders the growth of informal businesses due to poor infrastructure, fragmented markets and difficulty reaching remote areas.

 Inadequate Learning Platforms

-Informal sector traders in Africa often have limited access to formal training programs, vocational education and skill development initiatives.
-This hinders the growth and productivity of their businesses.
+Informal sector traders in Africa often lack access to continuous education and ongoing skill development, which limits their business growth and productivity.

 Expensive Text Books